 - the site has not changed ownership since the preceding certificate was issued.

-We’re aware that because of COVID-19 Alert Levels some hazardous substances sent via transit depots (including ports) may be unable to be cleared within the statutory 72 hour period.
+Due to the COVID-19 Alert Levels some hazardous substances sent via transit depots (including ports) may be unable to be cleared within the statutory 72 hour period.
+We expect transit depot PCBUs in this situation to comply with all other requirements for transit depots set out in regulations.

-During COVID-19 Alert Level 2, we’re unlikely to prioritise enforcement action against the transit depot holding the hazardous substance through to 11 June 2020, as long as the COVID-19 Alert Level is the only reason the substance is being held for longer than 72 hours.
+We’re unlikely to prioritise enforcement action against the transit depot holding the hazardous substance, as long as the COVID-19 Alert Level is the only reason the substance is being held for longer than 72 hours.
 If we do decide to take action, our response will reflect the risk gap.